-- To define the concept of medical sociology, status, and social role, bioethics, medical deontology; - to know the types of the doctor-patient relationship; - to be aware of the rights and obligations of the doctor and the patient; - apply appropriate images to a medical worker by avoiding situations of malpractice; - to integrate the professional image following the status and social role of the doctor.
+- To define the concept status and social role, bioethics, medical deontology; - to know the types of the pharmacist-patient relationship; - to be aware of the rights and obligations of the pharmacistand the patient; - to apply appropriate images to a medical worker by avoiding situations of malpractice; - to integrate the professional image by the status and social role of the pharmacist.

-- 1. The notion of sociology and medical sociology. - 2.
-The characteristic of the notions of status and social role and role conflict. - 3.
-The status and social role of the doctor.
+- 1. The characteristic of the notions of status and social role and role conflict. - 2.
+The status and social role of the pharmacist.
 The social role of the patient.
-The doctor-patient relationship as a role relationship. - 4.
-Types, models, and strategies of the doctor-patient relationship.
-The stages of the medical act: anamnesis and exploration of the symptoms by the doctor; specifying the diagnosis and the decision regarding the treatment; treatment compliance, treatment process, and post-treatment stage.
-Informed agreement. - 5.
-Malpractice and non-compliance with treatment as deviations from the role obligation.
-Self-medication. - 6.
-Elements of bioethics and medical deontology.
+Thepharmacistpatientrelationship as a role relationship. - 3.
+Types, models, and strategies of pharmacist-patient relationship. - 4.
+Malpractice non-compliance and with treatment as deviations from the role obligation.
+Self-medication.